nahratzah/ilias_async/documentation/promise.md

 	};

-You can assign a value by calling the '''set()''' method, which performs in-place construction of the assigned value, using the provided arguments.
+You can assign a value by calling the '''promise<T>::set()''' method, which performs in-place construction of the assigned value, using the provided arguments.
 The set method will return if the assignment was succesful: if the assignment failed, the promise already holds a result.
+If the constructor fails, the promise will be assigned the exception of the constructor instead *I may want to change that...*.

 	template<typename T>
 	class promise
 	{
 		template<typename...
+Args>
+		bool
-Args> bool set(Args&&... args) throw (uninitialized_promise, ...);
+		set(Args&&... args)
+		throw (uninitialized_promise,	// if the promise is used uninitialized ... /* Any exception thrown by constructor of T. */ );
 	};

+Instead of assigning a value, you can also assign an exception, using the '''promise<T>::set_exception''' method.
+Like '''promise<T>::set''', the '''promise<T>::set_exception''' method will return true only if the promise was not assigned to.

+	template<typename T>
+	class promise
+	{
+		bool
+		set_exception(std::exception_ptr exception)
+		throw (uninitialized_promise);	// if the promise is used uninitialized };